Sport in Western Australia: Swimming

-The 20 km Rottnest Channel Swim is an individual and teams swimming race from Cottesloe to Rottnest and held annually.
+The 20 km Rottnest Channel Swim is an individual and team swimming race from Cottesloe to Rottnest and is held annually.
 The FINA World Championships were held in Perth in 1991 and 1998.

 Tennis

 Western Australia, along with 2 other states, hosts the annual ATP Cup at Perth Arena starting in 2020.
 Previously, WA hosted the annual Hopman Cup mixed tennis tournament at Perth Arena (previously at the Burswood Dome) between the years of 1989 and 2019 annually.
 Davis Cup and Federation Cup ties have also been held at the Royal King's Park Tennis Club.

 The annual Tennis West State League is the highest level of club tennis in the state, with the best 6 clubs in the state playing off against each other.

 Other sports

 Athletics

 The Western Australian Athletics Stadium opened in 2009.
 The main grandstand is named after Shirley Strickland.

 Baseball

 Baseball is becoming increasingly popular in Western Australia.
 Baseball WA is the governing body of baseball in Western Australia and oversees the organization of the sport in the area.
 The highest level of play in Australia is the Australian Baseball League (ABL) and has a team in Western Australia, the Perth Heat.
 The Heat won the inaugural championship during the 2010–2011 season and a further 3 championships in 2011-2012, 2013-2014, 2014–2015 and 15 total Claxton Shield Championships.
 The team plays at the Perth Harley-Davidson Ballpark.